-• isDestroyLinks : Boolean = false Specifies whether links in which the object participates are destroyed along with the object.
+- isDestroyLinks : Boolean = false

+- Specifies whether links in which the object participates are destroyed along with the object.
 Default value is false.

-• isDestroyOwnedObjects : Boolean = false Specifies whether objects owned by the object are destroyed along with the object.
+- isDestroyOwnedObjects : Boolean = false

+Specifies whether objects owned by the object through composite aggregation are destroyed along with the object.
 Default value is false.

-• target: InputPin [1..1] (Specialized from Action:input) The input pin providing the object to be destroyed.
+• target: InputPin [1..1]

+The input pin providing the object to be destroyed.
+(Subsets Action::input)